Barranco District: Culture

+Barranco is commonly referred to as the city's foremost bohemian and artistic district, with a pedestrian-friendly layout and a historical tie to many of the country's best-known artists, such as singer-songwriter Chabuca Granda, poet Martín Adán, and writer Mario Vargas Llosa.

+A popular Spanish proverb (quien va a Sevilla pierde su silla) has a local variant that refers to the district (El que se fue a Barranco, perdió su banco).

 Landmarks

 The Monumental Zone of Barranco is the designation under which a large part of the district has been administered since 1972, in which a number of buildings have been granted UNESCO's blue shield since 2024.
 Barranco has many houses in the colonial and Republican style (called "casonas"), flower-filled parks and streets, and appealing beachfront areas.
 A number of high-rise buildings have been constructed in areas surrounding the district's historic quarter, near the district's limits with Miraflores and Santiago de Surco.